Tencent/PatrickStar/doc/optimization_options.md

 1. Memory Saving Communication.
 `--with_mem_saving_com`
 Use one-to-all communication to replace the original collective communication.
 More specifically, reduce scatter is replaced with Nx reduce. all gather is replaced with Nx bcast.
-In this way, we do not need to keep a Nx chunk buffer for distributed training, therefore save the GPU memory.
-Details in MR #250.
-It is suitable for training extremely large model with computing cluster with high-quality intra-GPU communication bandwidth, i.e. 40B model on a node of SuperPod.
+In this way, we do not need to keep a Nx chunk buffer for distributed training, therefore saving the GPU memory.
+This method also changes the CPU-GPU and intra-GPU communication volume.
+In general, it reduces CPU-GPU comm volume at a cost of increasing intra-GPU bcast comm volume and also lower the intra-GPU bcast bandwidth.
+However, for some cases, it can improve the overall performance of the system from such tradeoff.
+It is suitable for training an extremely large model with a computing cluster with high-quality intra-GPU communication bandwidth, i.e. 50B model on a node of SuperPod.
+Details in Merge Request #250.

 2. Memory Allocation Caching.
 `--with_mem_cache`